httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 specifically nominated by the protocol's definition; it MUST be ignored when received on a connection with the "h2c" protocol identifier.

+This specification does not define any flags for the ORIGIN frame, but future updates might use them to change its semantics.
+The first four flags (0x1, 0x2, 0x4 and 0x8) are reserved for backwards-incompatible changes, and therefore when any of them are set, the ORIGIN frame containing them MUST be ignored by clients conforming to this specification.
+The remaining flags are reserved for backwards-compatible changes, and do not affect processing by clients conformant to this specification.

 The ORIGIN frame is processed hop-by-hop.
 An intermediary MUST NOT forward ORIGIN frames.
 Clients configured to use a proxy MUST ignore any ORIGIN frames received from it.